-• \$2,500 rule and
+- \$2,500 Rule and - \$100,000 Next-Day Deposit Rule.

-• \$100,000 next-day deposit rule.

-\$2,500 rule.
+\$2,500 Rule.
 If your total Form CT-1 taxes for the year are less than \$2,500 and the taxes are fully paid with a timely filed Form CT-1, no deposits are required.
 However, if you are unsure that you will accumulate less than \$2,500, deposit under the appropriate deposit rules so that you will not be subject to deposit penalties.

-\$100,000 next-day deposit rule.
+\$100,000 Next-Day Deposit Rule.
 If you accumulate taxes of \$100,000 or more on any day during a deposit period, you must deposit the taxes by the next banking day regardless of whether you are a monthly or semiweekly schedule depositor.

-If you are a monthly schedule depositor, and you accumulate \$100,000 or more on any one day during the month, you become a semiweekly schedule depositor for the remainder of the calendar year and for the following vear.
+If you are a monthly schedule depositor, and you accumulate \$100,000 or more on any one day during the month, you become a semiweekly schedule depositor on the next day for the remainder of the calendar year and for the following year.